tetmon/tetmon.github.io/posts/dont-ditch-spreadsheets-partition-them.md

 If your spreadsheet contains personally identifiable information (PII) or other sensitive data, you take a risk every time you share it.
 It’s not possible to hide certain columns or rows for certain users.
 However, you can achieve the same effect with partitioning.

 The simplest case is row-based partitioning.
 For example, if you maintain your customer list in a spreadsheet, you can partition the sheet by region so that sales and customer support only have access to data for their region(s).
 A less commonly used technique is column-based partitioning.
 An example of this is storing customer national ID numbers in a separate sheet from their contact details.
-You can achieve this by linking 2 sheets with a data validation rule ([schedule a demo with us](https://www.tetmon.com/get-demo) to learn how).
+You can achieve this by linking 2 sheets with a data validation rule.

 If you want to share a sensitive spreadsheet for viewing only, you can create a restricted view of the spreadsheet using EdgeSet’s fine-grained permission controls and share that instead.